TRUNCATION, also called stemming, is a technique that broadens your search to include various word endings and spellings.

 Many databases can automatically recall some inflected forms of words, typically singulars/plurals and sometimes conjugations too.
 Also American-British spelling variations are taken care of by the system.

-For example: color might retrieve also color, colors, colour, colours, coloring, colouring
+- color might retrieve also color, colors, colour, colours, and in some cases even coloring, colouring

 Notice 1.
 If you use phrases in your queries, this automatism won’t work!